Reena-Koudi/Basic-Calculator/README.md

 - Fork this repo, and clone to your local machine.

-- I have setup and congigured the webpack.
-At the moment it doesn't work as expected, hence I have tried running the project on the local php-server.
+- Webpack installation and setup done to run a webserver.
+Currently php files not supported hence I've tried running the project on the local php-server.

 - Run the php server in your local machine and go to the localhost.